SHOWS AND TICKETS

 In addition to the featured vocalists, there's a professional music improv ensemble on hand.
 They entertain viewers with improvised songs born from audience suggestions.
 Audience members themselves can volunteer to get up and sing as well!

-With book, music and lyrics by Lin-Manuel Miranda, directed by Thomas Kail, choreography by Andy Blankenbuehler and musical direction and orchestrations by Alex Lacamoire, Hamilton is based on Ron Chernow's biography of Founding Father Alexander Hamilton.
-A thoroughly inventive, wildly entertaining musical about the birth of our nation – with a score that blends hip-hop, pop, blues, jazz and Broadway – Hamilton opened on Broadway earlier this year to enthusiastic reception from critics and audiences of all ages.
+With book, music, and lyrics by Lin-Manuel Miranda, direction by Thomas Kail, choreography by Andy Blankenbuehler, and musical direction and orchestrations by Alex Lacamoire, Hamilton is based on Ron Chernow's biography of founding father Alexander Hamilton.
+A thoroughly inventive, wildly entertaining musical about the birth of our nation – with a score that blends hip-hop, pop, blues, jazz and Broadway — Hamilton opened on Broadway earlier this year to enthusiastic reception from critics and audiences of all ages.

 The classic dysfunctional family drama has crashed in a new place.
 Meet Paige, a wife and mother liberated from an oppressive and abusive marriage; Max, her newly out transgender son; and Isaac, Max's PTSD-addled older brother, who discovers a brand-new war zone when he comes home from Afghanistan.
 Hir's crusade to shake up the patriarchy is funny and absurd.
 The play looks at an American family forced to build a new world out of the pieces of the old.

 Taylor Mac (who uses "judy" not as a name but as a gender pronoun) is a playwright, actor, singer-songwriter, performance artist, director, and producer.
 Hir is one of the 17 full-length plays and performance pieces judy has written.